WBCP: History

 The station was established as a daytime only operation in 1948 as WKID.
-Call letters were later changed to WCCR in 1969, WJTX in 1984, and WBCP in 1990.
+Callsigns were later changed to WCCR in 1969, WJTX in 1984, and WBCP in 1990.
 Nominated for a Gospel Stellar Award in 2017 for small market with one of the newest gospel show Lady Lynn Live Gospel Show.
 Lady Lynn Live as the Station Manager from 2009 to 2019, bringing notice to the gospel community.